otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 The Jenkins pipeline script entails several stages, each responsible for a specific part of the deployment process:

-1. Check out: This stage checks out the source code from the specified Git repository.
+**1. Check out:** This stage checks out the source code from the specified Git repository.

 2. Install dependencies: This stage installs the Node.js dependencies required by the application using the npm install command.